Saurabh-Lakhanpal/stocks-dashboard/workflow.md

          app.run(debug=True)
      ```
 ### **Step 7: Deploy on AWS**
-Deploying your Flask app on an AWS EC2 instance can seem daunting, but I'll guide you through each step in detail.
-Let's break it down:

 #### **1. Set Up an EC2 Instance**
 1. **Create an AWS Account**: